How to Install (Windows)¶

 To launch the software directly, navigate to the bin folder in the installation directory and execute NanoLabo.exe .

-(Optional) Configuration for graph neural network versatile force field
+Configuration for graph neural network universal force field

 To utilize the versatile tight-binding method (ThreeBodyTB) calculations, additional settings in the Julia environment are necessary.
 Please refer here for the detailed setup instructions.